nf-core/methylseq/docs/usage.md

 ### `--soloWCGW_file`

-This will generatea  methylation statuses in [bedGraph](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) format, intersected with soloWCGW after extracting methylation from vcf, using biscuit workflow.
+This will generate methylation statuses in [bedGraph](http://genome.ucsc.edu/goldenPath/help/bedgraph.html) format, intersected with soloWCGW after extracting methylation from vcf, using biscuit workflow.
 > **NB: The soloWCGW is experimental, and currently available only for hg38**
 >